ewan-harney/hpc_blast2megan/README.md

 <font size="4"><b>2.3) Copy blast2megan scripts</b></font>
 <br></br>
 Clone (download) this github repository, and copy the b2m_scripts directory contained within to your current location.
-You can then delete the github download:

 ```
 git clone "https://github.com/ewan-harney/hpc_blast2megan"
 cp -r hpc_blast2megan/b2m_scripts .
-rm -r hpc_blast2megan
 ```

 Check the contents of the b2m_scripts directory.
 There should be 5 files in the directory: 6 .sh files and 1 .R script: